 1 year full-time

-Want to find out more about the MA Digital Media and Society?
+Want to find out more about the Digital Media and Society MA?

-View our webinar with Dr Stefania Vicari (Course Leader and Senior Lecturer in Digital Sociology), Dr Kate Weiner (Admissions Tutor) and Laura Towers (former MA Student in the Department of Sociological Studies), to hear more about the course, entry requirements and what it's like to be a postgraduate student in the Department.
+Watch our webinar with Dr Stefania Vicari (Course Leader and Senior Lecturer in Digital Sociology), Dr Kate Weiner (Admissions Tutor) and Laura Towers (former MA student in the Department of Sociological Studies) to hear more about the course, entry requirements and what it's like to be a postgraduate student in the Department.

 Apps, social media platforms, e-books, personalised advertising and ad blockers, data mining and data visualisations – there’s no denying that digital media technologies are core to our everyday lives.
 But what are the implications for society of our increasingly digitised world?